Baek Sung-hyun: Career

 Of note is Baek's performance as a young marathoner in the four-episode Running, Gu (2010), his acting calm and gravitas in the eight-episode drama special White Christmas (2011), and his leading man turn in the youthful romance Melody of Love (2013).

 On January 5, 2022, it was reported that Baek's contract with Sidus HQ has expired since December 2021.
 On January 25, 2022, Baek signed an exclusive contract with Weta Lab.

 Personal life

-It has been said that Baek is scheduled to enlist on January 2, 2018, as a Marine Coast Guard to fulfil his mandatory military duties.
+Baek enlisted on January 2, 2018, as a Marine Coast Guard to fulfil his mandatory military duties.

-Baek married his non-celebrity girlfriend of 4 years on April 25, 2020.
+Baek married his girlfriend of four years on April 25, 2020.
 At the end of October 2020, Baek's wife gave birth to a daughter.
-Baek Sung-hyun and his daughter, Seo-yoon were cast members of the KBS2's variety show The Return of Superman.In February 2022, Baek announced that his wife was pregnant with their second child through the program The Return of Superman.
+Baek Sung-hyun and his daughter, Seo-yoon were cast members of the KBS2's variety show The Return of Superman.
+In February 2022, Baek announced that his wife was pregnant with their second child through the program The Return of Superman.
 Baek's wife gave birth to their second child, a son, at the end of July 2022.